Following PM Modi’s Fit India dart, Kiren Rijiju tweets yoga video for Adhir Ranjan Chowdhury

 "I thank him (Chowdhury) for campaigning for Fit India," said PM.

-On the next day, folloing his boss PM Modi Rijiju, tweeted, "I dedicate this 'Yoga' session to Shri Adhir Ranjan Choudhury ji for his promotion of #FitIndiaMovement ?," with a 38-second clip of him doing several yoga poses.
+On the next day, following his boss PM Modi Rijiju, tweeted, "I dedicate this 'Yoga' session to Shri Adhir Ranjan Choudhury ji for his promotion of #FitIndiaMovement ?" with a 38-second clip of him doing several yoga poses.

 PM hit out the Congress and its leaders Rahul Gandhi and Adhir Ranjan Chowdhury while tackling the opposition criticism over the amended citizenship law among several others.